baudoliver7/lightweight-db/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Minlessika/lightweight-db/blob/main/LICENSE.txt)

 ## What does it do ?
-Lightweight DB allows you to run PostgreSQL, Oracle, MySQL, MS SQL Server... databases for fast purpose uses.
-It's very suitable for unit and integration tests.
+Lightweight DB allows you to run PostgreSQL, Oracle, MySQL, MS SQL Server... databases for fast use purposes.
+It's very suitable for unit and integration Testing.

 All currently supported databases are :